Michiru0206/abmweb/README.md

     - Launch the server by using `rails s` or `rails server` in the terminal
     - Open **localhost:3000** in your choice of browser
     - App is successfully running if you see the top page of ABM Web which has sign up/sign in buttons.

+## After Set Up
+You are almost there!
+In order to start using our web app, you need to create your account.
+1. Open **localhost:3000** in your browser
+2. Click **Sign Up** button
+3. Enter your email and password.
+Make sure that your password has at least 6 characters.
+4. Confirm your password and sign up
+5. You are all set!
+Enjoy ABM Web!